-LAKE OF THE WOODS including the Rainy River from the mouth upstream to the dam in International Falls, Northern pike: all from 30-40" must be immediately released.
+LAKE OF THE WOODS including the Rainy River from the mouth upstream to the dam in International Falls (Roseau County) Northern pike: all from 30-40" must be immediately released.
 Possession limit three, only one over 40".
-Walleye and sauger: 6, not more than 4 can be walleye; only 1 walleye over 28"; walleye from 19.5"-28" must be immediately released.
-Lake Sturgeon, see page 58.
+Walleye and sauger: all from 191⁄2-28" must be immediately released.
+Possession limit six in combination, not more than four can be walleye, only one walleye over 28".
+Lake sturgeon, see page 58.

-NEW-LEECH LAKE (Cass County) Walleye (regulation modified): Possession limit four, only one over 20".
+LEECH LAKE (Cass County) Walleye: Possession limit four, only one over 20".
 See page 23 for whitefish.